ʻAva ceremony: ʻAva makers

-'Ava server
+ʻAva server

-The man who actually carries and hands the drinking cup to the people assembled is termed the tautu'ava ('ava server, also called "soliali'i").
-He stands alongside the 'ava bowl and the 'ava mixer, after dipping the strainer into the liquid raises it with both hands and wrings a quantity of the brew into the kava cup held in the right hand of the tautu'ava.
-The 'ava server then listens carefully for the call from the tufa'ava (distributor) and is thus apprised of the correct individual to be served.
+The man who actually carries and hands the drinking cup to the people assembled is termed the tautuʻava (ʻava server, also called "soliali'i").
+He stands alongside the ʻava bowl and the ʻava mixer, after dipping the strainer into the liquid raises it with both hands and wrings a quantity of the brew into the kava cup held in the right hand of the tautuʻava.
+The ʻava server then listens carefully for the call from the tufaʻava (distributor) and is thus apprised of the correct individual to be served.

-Once the name is called, the tautu'ava walks towards the person indicated, keeping his left hand with the palm outwards firmly lodged in the small of his back.
-Immediately he hears the 'ava title called and is aware of the status of the individual named, the tautua'ava, if the chief to be served is the holder of an important chief title, raises the cup above his head and advances towards the chief.
+Once the name is called, the tautuʻava walks towards the person indicated, keeping his left hand with the palm outwards firmly lodged in the small of his back.
+Immediately he hears the ʻava title called and is aware of the status of the individual named, the tautuaʻava, if the chief to be served is the holder of an important chief title, raises the cup above his head and advances towards the chief.

 When the server is within comfortable reaching distance of the chief to be served, he with a graceful sweeping movement from right to left and with the inner side of the forearm presented to the chief, hands him the cup.

 Presentation to lesser chiefs takes the same form except that the cup is not held above the head but is extended at arm's length at about the height of the waist.
-The back of the lamb is presented to Orators when being handed the 'ava cup.
+The back of the lamb is presented to Orators when being handed the ʻava cup.
 Both these motions and attitudes are indicative of respect.